Atlético Ottawa: History

 From 2014 to 2019, Ottawa Fury FC competed in American-based soccer leagues, most recently the USL Championship.
-The Fury dissolved after the 2019 season due to sanctioning issues associated with competing in the United States with the emergence of the domestic Canadian Premier League.
+The Fury dissolved after the 2019 season after they were not sanctioned to play in the USL for the following season, due to expectation that they would instead play in the emerging Canadian Premier League.
 This left Ottawa without a professional soccer team heading into the 2020 season.

 On January 29, 2020, it was announced that Ottawa had been awarded the Canadian Premier League's first expansion team to be owned by Spanish club Atlético Madrid with Ottawa businessman Jeff Hunt as a strategic partner.
 The club debuted in the 2020 Canadian Premier League season under the name Atlético Ottawa.

 The club's identity, including name, crest, and colours, was unveiled on February 11, 2020.
 The day was proclaimed "Atlético Ottawa Day" by Ottawa mayor Jim Watson.
 Mista was announced as the first head coach and general manager of the club.

-As of their inaugural season, Atlético Ottawa home and away games are broadcast on OneSoccer, and on TSN1200 in radio format.
+Atlético Ottawa games are broadcast on OneSoccer, and on TSN1200 in radio format.

 After playing the 2020 season and start of the 2021 season at neutral-site venues due to the COVID-19 pandemic, Atlético Ottawa made their home debut on August 14, 2021.
-Over 12,000 spectators were in attendance as Ottawa defeated the HFX Wanderers 2–1.
+Over 12,000 people were in attendance as Ottawa defeated the HFX Wanderers 2–1.

 Following a 3–1 victory over Cavalry FC on September 24, 2022, Atlético Ottawa qualified for the Canadian Premier League playoffs for the first time.
 On October 8, 2022, Atlético Ottawa clinched the 2022 CPL regular season championship.

+In 2025, Ottawa went undefeated at home for the first time, and won their first playoff trophy in the final.
+This also qualified the club to debut in the 2026 CONCACAF Champions Cup.